 The Center for the Advancement of Social Entrepreneurship at Duke University’s Fuqua School of Business (@CASEatDuke) has launched a website, #COVID19CapitalRelief, to provide a searchable database of grants, loans and other cash equivalents that can help entrepreneurs, nonprofits and businesses anywhere in the world.
 Relief resources are listed at global, national and regional levels.

-There is more than $14.5 billion already available in funds dedicated to COVID19 relief—ranging from $2,500 grants to a total of $14 billion in loan funds earmarked by the World Bank and the IFC.
+Billions of dollars are available—ranging from $2,500 grants to a total of $14 billion in loan funds earmarked by the World Bank and the IFC.

 - Many of the resources are governmental.
 The federal relief bill in Congress has gotten a lot of press, but states and cities have sprung into action as well.
 There are so many new programs that @CASEatDuke lists other organizations’ lists and will continue to update those lists.
 One site recommended for comprehensive state-level resources is "Gusto."